 Circumcision for Children – Getting Circumcised Before Adolescence

-Circumcision is also routinely done for older boys at Gentle Procedures Clinics.
+Circumcision is also routinely done for older boys at Gentle Procedures Clinic.
 No medical referral is required.
-Your primary care doctor may refer you to our clinic for circumcision for your boy but your doctor does not need to make a referral for you.
+Your primary care doctor may refer you to our clinic for circumcision for your boy, but your doctor does not need to make a referral for you.

 If you have questions regarding the appropriateness of circumcision for your son or any questions regarding specific details of the process at our clinic, you may choose to first book a consultation for your son before you schedule the circumcision appointment.

 What are the potential benefits of circumcision for children?

-There are some potential benefits from getting circumcised as a child or teenager.
+There are some potential benefits of getting circumcised as a child or teenager.
 Here are some examples: